sudiptabag2004/senseai-ai/CONTRIBUTING.md

 4. If you are a teacher or a non-profit, you can test SensAI with your learners and provide valuable feedback.
 5. Spread the word: reference the project from your blog and articles, link to it from your website, or simply star it.
 6. Give us feedback on how we can do better, in general.
+7. Learning engineering: SensAI generates a lot of data on how learners are learning and growing in their journey.
+Analysing this data and uncovering insights will help us improve SensAI to better support our learners and teachers.
+If you are interested in this, do reach out to us on the WhatsApp community and we'll be happy to discuss this with you.

 ## Code of Conduct
 We abide by the principles of openness, respect, and consideration of others of the Python Software Foundation: https://www.python.org/psf/codeofconduct/.